Pine Street

 across from Bourque’s,

-painfully lonely.
+lonely.

-I visit
+I visit three times

-before you crack
+before you crack the door,

-Your apartment is tiny,
+your apartment tiny,

 stale, 3rd floor.